Travel Tips when flying with a Baby

 If you’re planning to use a carseat for air travel it gets a bit tricky.
 Make sure to do your research ahead of time to avoid any delays and frustrations.

 You can use a carseat as a child-restraint system (CRS).
 But first, always check the airlines about this.
 Always check each airline before booking your tickets, and the connecting flights too.
-As all planes are made differently and each airline has its own set of rules.
+All planes are made differently and each airline has its own set of rules.
 Aviation authorities' rules also vary from country to country.

 Carseat positions

-Child weighs less than 20 pounds: Rear-facing CRS
+The child weighs less than 20 pounds: Rear-facing CRS

-Child weighs between 20 and 40 pounds: Forward-facing child safety seat
+The child weighs between 20 and 40 pounds: Forward-facing child safety seat

-What to Check with Your Baby Car Seat for Air Travel
+What to Check with Your Baby Carseat for Air Travel

-FAA Approved Car Seats Sticker
+FAA Approved Car Seat Sticker

 The label on the carseat should state: "This restraint is certified for use in motor vehicles and aircraft."